 What is better than the fluffy goodness of a stack of pancakes in the morning?
-But for instance after a good workout you might be craving for something more nutritious.
-So an option would be to replace all-purpose flour with whole meal flour for extra fibers.
-But in the end you also want to get super fluffy pancakes instead of flat ones.
-That’s why I created a recipe that both includes fibers and an easy trick to create the most fluffy spelt pancakes.
+But for instance, after a good workout, you might be craving for something more nutritious.
+So an option would be to replace all-purpose flour with wholemeal flour for extra fibers.
+But in the end, you also want to get super fluffy pancakes instead of flat ones.
+That’s why I created a recipe that both includes fibers and an easy trick to create the most fluffy spelled pancakes.

 Ingredients for 8 – 10 pancakes

 • 100ml milk or substitute

 • 1 tsp baking powder